The MGA With An Attitude

 Friday, April 28, 2017:

 This may look like a do-nothing day, but I won't get it all done in one day.
 First stop was back at Moss Motors to return the exhaust valves we didn't need, and pick up some (more) minor supplies to restock the magic trailer.
-Also picked up another dipper switch, swap it in, and return the failing one to Moss for their investigation.
+Also picked up another dipper switch, swap it in, and return the failing one to Moss for their investigation, offering the recommendation to open the switch to see why it had failed (which I doubted they would do).
 The white MGB was another customer stopping in for parts.

 Then shortly back to WiFI to plot and plan for meeting with all the clubs in California that we missed on the first pass two years ago (while we will be shop hopping and meeting friends here as well).
 No.that's not the WiFi spot. it's the southern California coast line on a nice spring day.
 Then the May issue of newsletter for the Chicago club arrived, so I will be killing some time getting that posted on line.
 Check back tomorrow to see how I may be progressing.